An official website of the United States government

 Marine Corps small unit leaders, company-grade officers and mid-grade staff noncommissioned officers (SNCOs) have experience, maturity, and close daily connection to our most junior Marines.
 These leaders are in the best position to lead, educate, train, supervise, and instill our high standards.

-Equal Opportunity Advisor (EOA)
+Equal OpPortunity Advisor

 I Marine Expeditionary Force (MEF)